osamabinlad/mods/README.md

 Notice that the first flag has been changed to six gigabytes.
 If you fear that you've broken your Minecraft, simply click the reset button beside this field.

 **4. Adding the server**

 Launch the forge installation and wait for it to open.
 It may take a while on the first launch.
-Head to multiplayer and add the server address listed in the #modpack channel.
+Head to multiplayer and add the server address listed in the #server-announcements channel.
 If the server won't open for you, you probably need to update your modpack (I explain hwo to do this in the next section).